Guillemette de Sarrebruck: Court career

 Guillemette de Sarrebruck had a long career at the royal court of France.
 She served as dame or dame d'honneur (lady-in-waiting) to three queens of France: Anne de Bretagne, Eleanor of Austria and Catherine de Médici.

 She served as Governess of the Children of France to the children of Francis I.

 She was appointed to the position of head lady-in-waiting or Première dame d'honneur to Mary, Queen of Scots, when Mary became queen of France.
 She was suggested as the most suitable to the position early on, but her appointment was delayed for a while since the queen's mother Mary of Guise wished to appoint a Scottish woman.

 As Première dame d'honneur, she was the manager of the 27 ladies-in-waiting of Mary, with the Guyonne de Breüil as her closest deputy as Dame d'atours.

 Her tenure as Première dame d'honneur ended when Mary was widowed and returned to Scotland in 1561, when most of her French staff chose to remain in France.

+She died on 20 September 1571 and was buried at the Abbey of Saint-Yved de Braine.
+As Countess of Braine or Brenne in her own right she was sometimes called "Madame de Brenne" or "Madame de Brien".